cloudinary-developers/Build-a-Mini-Netflix-Clone-with-Vue/README.md

 - Command lines
 - Bulma CSS

-## The Product
+## Clone Tasks

-The mini-Netflix app in this lab features the following tasks, like those on the Netflix site:
+The mini-Netflix clone you will build features the following tasks, like those on the Netflix site:

 - Listing movies
 - Selecting movies